willtotes/swt-hands-on/README.md

 - 🐙 A GitHub account (free)
 - 🧠 Curiosity and attention to detail — your most important tools!

-> 💡 No prior automation or coding experience required — we start from testing fundamentals.
+> 💡 No prior automation or coding experience required, we start from testing fundamentals.

 ---